abstools/abstools/README.md

 * `org.abs-models.releng` - Files used by Jenkins and Buckminster for continuous integration at <https://envisage.ifi.uio.no:8080/jenkins/>.

-* `abs-packages` - demonstration and description of how to use ABS packages (with Maven dependencies management)

 * `abs-unit` - demonstration, description and initial ideas about the ABSUnit (a unit testing framework for ABS) (with Maven dependencies management)